bdigafe/cs598_dlh_final/behrt/readme.md

+# Original paper
+This is a reproducibility study based on the work of [BEHRT](https://www.nature.com/articles/s41598-020-62922-y) Source code can be found here: [https://github.com/deepmedicine/BEHRT](https://github.com/deepmedicine/BEHRT)

+# Dependencies
+The following packages need to be installed when running on a local machine.
+If running in Google colab, the notebooks will auto install these packages.

+- pickle
+- numpy
+- torch
+- sklearn
+- mpld3
+- mplcursors
+- pytorch_pretrained_bert

+To run automatic hyper-parameter optimization (not fully tested!!)
+- optuna
+- optuna-dashboard

+# Data
+To run MLM and disease prediciton the required data is already in the /data folder.
+To get the synthetic data, go to [https://app.medisyn.ai/](https://app.medisyn.ai/), sign-in with GitHub.
+Download outpatient data.

 # General
-Notebook files can be run on a local machine where all the files are located in a specific folder and required packages are already preinstalled.
-It is also possible, and recommnded, to run them in Google Colab.
-The notebooks include pip install commands to load the required packages.
+Notebook files can be run on a local machine after installing required packages.
+It is also possible, and recommended, to run them in Google Colab.
+The notebooks include pip install commands to load the required packages and download the data and model from this repository.

 - Set the local_mode = True to run in a local machine.
 The default is False.

 # Pre-processing
 The [behrt/data_prep.ipynb](/behrt/data_prep.ipynb) notebook takes all the source data (csv files) and generates pickle files that are used for pre-training and disease prediction.
-The input files are big, even after compression, and we could not add them to github.
+The input files are big, even after compression, and we could not add them to GitHub.
 However, the pickle files are available in the data folder.

 # Pre-training
 [behrt/berth.ipynb](/behrt/behrth.ipynb): Implements the pre-training and MLM tasks.
 The notebook can run in Google Colab or a local machine and parameters (hyper-parameters, sample size, file locations, etc.).
 The number of epochs is defaulted to 5, but the saved model was trained on 50 epochs.

-To load the saved model and view the 2D embeddings or the top similar conditons, set the train_model_flag = False.
+To load the saved model and view the 2D embeddings or the top similar conditons, set the **train_model_flag = False**.

  # Pre-trained model
  The pre-trained model used for next disease predictions is located under the saved models folder (mlm128.pt).